Elizabeth Warren: 2012

 On September 14, 2011, Warren declared her intention to run for the Democratic nomination for the 2012 election in Massachusetts for the U.S. Senate.
 Republican Scott Brown had won the seat in a 2010 special election after Ted Kennedy's death.
 A week later, a video of Warren speaking in Andover went viral on the Internet.
 In it, Warren responds to the charge that asking the rich to pay more taxes is "class warfare" by saying that no one grew rich in the U.S. without depending on infrastructure paid for by the rest of society:

 President Obama later echoed her sentiments in a 2012 election campaign speech.

 Warren ran unopposed for the Democratic nomination and won it on June 2, 2012, at the state Democratic convention with a record 95.77% of the votes of delegates.
 She encountered significant opposition from business interests.
 In August, the political director for the U.S. Chamber of Commerce commented that "no other candidate in 2012 represents a greater threat to free enterprise than Professor Warren".
 Warren nonetheless raised $39 million for her campaign, more than any other Senate candidate in 2012, and showed, according to The New York Times, "that it was possible to run against the big banks without Wall Street money and still win".

 Warren received a prime-time speaking slot at the 2012 Democratic National Convention on September 5, 2012.
 She positioned herself as a champion of a beleaguered middle class that "has been chipped, squeezed, and hammered".
 According to Warren, "People feel like the system is rigged against them.
 And here's the painful part: They're right.
 The system is rigged."
 Warren said Wall Street CEOs "wrecked our economy and destroyed millions of jobs" and that they "still strut around congress, no shame, demanding favors, and acting like we should thank them".

 2018

 On January 6, 2017, in an email to supporters, Warren announced that she would be running for a second term as a U.S. senator from Massachusetts, writing, "The people of Massachusetts didn't send me to Washington to roll over and play dead while Donald Trump and his team of billionaires, bigots, and Wall Street bankers crush the working people of our Commonwealth and this country. ...
 This is no time to quit."

 In the 2018 election, Warren defeated Republican nominee Geoff Diehl, 60% to 36%.

+2024

+Warren won a third Senate term, defeating Republican nominee John Deaton, an attorney, 59.6% to 40.4%.
+This election marked the first time that Warren had lost Bristol County while running for the office.
+Warren underperformed Kamala Harris, who won the state by 25 points in the concurrent presidential election, as well as every county.